 Recipe variations:

 The type of barbecue sauce you use can be switched up.
 Every region has a favorite BBQ sauce, from Carolina style to Texas style, to Alabama style.
 But all start with either a tomato, mustard, or mayonnaise base.
-I prefer a sweet tomato-based sauce, but you choose your favorite.

 Recipe FAQs:

-Depending on their size, it takes approximately 50 to 60 minutes for the internal temperature to come up to 175° F, which ensures that the thighs will be tender and juicy.
-Thighs, unlike breasts and other cuts of chicken, actually become more tender the longer they cook.
+Depending on their size, it takes approximately 50 to 60 minutes for the internal temperature to come up to 175ยฐF, as measured by an instant-read thermometer.

-When grilling, most folks wait to add the barbecue sauce until after the chicken has been on the grill a bit because the sauce tends to burn.
+When grilling, most folks wait to add the barbecue sauce until after the meat has been on the grill a bit because the sauce tends to burn.
 However, because the oven temperature is more controlled, you can add the sauce before baking.

 Top tips and tricks: